BillGatesCat/yf/README.md

 # yf
 ### Yahoo!
 Finance market data downloader for Bash
 **yf** is a bash tool that allows for quick and easy access to Yahoo!
-Finance market data through the terminal.
+Finance market data.

 ## Quick Start
     yf history -t MSFT